 No issue of student population safety is presented.
 If a peace officer enters the campus requesting to interview a student attending the school on an issue other than upon request of the school or for abuse or abandonment, the school administrator shall be notified.
 If the officer directs that parents are not to be contacted because the interview is related to criminal activity of the parent(s)/guardian, the school official shall comply with the request.
-Unless these circumstances exist the parent will be contacted and will be asked if they wish the student to be interviewed.
-If the parent consents the parent will be requested to be present or to authorize the interview in their absence within the school day of the request.
+Unless these circumstances exist the parent will be requested to be present or to authorize the interview in their absence within the school day of the request.
 Where an attempt was made and the parent(s) could not be reached or did not consent within the school day of the request, the peace officer will then be requested to contact the parent(s) and make arrangements to question the student at another time and place.

 Safety of the student population is of concern.
 When a peace officer is present on the campus to interview students at the request of school authorities due to concerns for the safety of the students in the school population, parent contact shall only be made if a student is taken into custody or following the determination that the student may be subject to discipline for a serious offense.
-The SRO, present at the request of the school related issues as determined by school officials and parents will be contacted if the student is to be taken into custody or if the student is subject to discipline for a serious offense.
+The SRO, present at the request of the school for the continued maintenance of safety and order, may interview students as necessary regarding school related issues as determined by school officials and parents will be contacted if the student is to be taken into custody or if the student is subject to discipline for a serious offense.